 Display Size and Quality: 2.8 Inches, 320x240 resolution

-Emergency Features: Assistance button
+Emergency Features: Assistance button, GPS, alerts 5 contacts

 Camera Quality: 2MP

-Display Size and Quality: 2.4-inch color, 1560x720, 60 Hz
+Display Size and Quality: 2.4-inch display with high contrast keys

-User Interface: Large buttons, simple interface
+User Interface: straightforward interface

-Sound Quality and Volume: Loud, clear sound
+Sound Quality and Volume: extra loud, clear HD Voice

-Display Size and Quality: 5.5 Inches, 1080x1920 resolution
+Display Size and Quality: 2.3 Inches, 240x320 resolution

 Buying Guide for the Best Phones For Seniors